Tsilhqot’in place names adopted for five geographical features - Williams Lake Tribune

 A spokesperson with the Ministry of Forests, Lands, Natural Resources and Rural Development noted geographical names reflect heritage values that evolve over time and convey aspects of an area’s history.

-“This is in keeping with Article 13 of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).”
+“This is in keeping with Article 13 of the United Nations Declaration on the Rights of Indigenous Peoples.”

 Of the 28 place names officially adopted in the Cariboo-Chilcotin region in the last five years, 23 were Tsilhqot’in.